Dexalot/dexalot-docs/docs/OrderBooks.md

 # OrderBooks

-*&quot;DEXALOT TEAM&quot;*
+> Central Limit Order Books

-> &quot;OrderBooks: a contract implementing price, time priority Central Limit Order Books          interacting with the underlying Red-Black-Tree.&quot;
+This contract implements Central Limit Order Books with price and time priority           interacting with the underlying Red-Black-Tree.

-*For each trade pair two order books are added to orderBookMap: buyBook and sellBook.&quot;          The naming convention for the order books is as follows: TRADEPAIRNAME-BUYBOOK and TRADEPAIRNAME-SELLBOOK.&quot;          For trade pair AVAX/USDT the order books are AVAX/USDT-BUYBOOK amd AVAX/USDT-SELLBOOK.
-TradePairs should have given EXECUTOR_ROLE*
+*For each trade pair two order books are added to orderBookMap: buyBook and sellBook.
+The naming convention for the order books is as follows: TRADEPAIRNAME-BUYBOOK and TRADEPAIRNAME-SELLBOOK.
+For trade pair AVAX/USDT the order books are AVAX/USDT-BUYBOOK amd AVAX/USDT-SELLBOOK.
+TradePairs should have EXECUTOR_ROLE in OrderBooks.*

 ## Methods